brunoliw1994/unit_converter-c-/README.md

 # Unit Converter (C++)

-As a student with a Minor in Computer Science, I've built this mini-projects to sharpen my understanding of programming logic, user interaction, and real-world problem solving.
-This project helps me improve in writing clean, C++ code using functions, loops, conditionals, and menus.
+To help me with improving my code skills while I'm minoring in Computer Science, I've built this mini-project to sharpen my understanding of programming logic, user interaction, and real-world problem solving.
+This project helps me improve in writing clean C++ codes using functions, loops, conditionals, and menus.

 This Unit Converter is a simple command-line application written in C++.
 It allows users to convert between different units such as:
 - Meters ↔ Feet